toniagonzalez/react-gallery/README.md

 Hello there,
 I created this gallery app with [Create React App](https://github.com/facebook/create-react-app).

-In order to run this gallery program you will need to obtain a Flikr API key and create a config.js file to save and use your key.
+In order to run this gallery program you will need to obtain a Flickr API key and create a config.js file to save and use your key.
 Create the config.js file in the src folder and save and export the key as `apiKey`.
 And lastly run npm start/yarn start to view the gallery!

 ### `npm start`